Walidariche/Gestion-Cinema-Frontend/README.md

 ## Description

 "Cinema View" is a dynamic frontend application designed to enhance the cinema management experience.
-With a sleek and intuitive user interface, "CineView" allows users to effortlessly navigate through cinema schedules, view movie details, and reserve seats.
+With a sleek and intuitive user interface, "CinemaView" allows users to effortlessly navigate through cinema schedules, view movie details, and reserve seats.
 The frontend seamlessly integrates with the backend to provide real-time updates on movie screenings, seat availability, and payment processing, ensuring a smooth and enjoyable booking experience for cinema enthusiasts

 ## Technologie